StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

   + [Ressources](#Ressources)

 <h2>Malware analysis <a name="Malware-analysis"></a></h2>
+<h3>First layer<a name="first"></a></h3>
-<h6>This analysis presents a javascript loader (Terraloader) using many arrays, calculations and variables in memory for make harder the analysis and lowering the detection rate on antivirus.
-This loader have two stagers.</h6>
+<h6>This analysis presents a JavaScript loader (Terraloader) using many arrays, calculations and variables in memory for making harder the analysis and lowering the detection rate on antivirus.
+This loader has two stagers.</h6>
-<h6> The first block of the payload is the globals values used for decode the first layer, this give the tab of values as key, the offset, the base of characters and the rest for initialized the variables used for the second stage.</h6>
+<h6>The first block of the payload is the globals values used for decode the first layer, this gives the tab of values as key, the offset, the base of characters and the rest for initialized the variables used for the second stage.</h6>

 ```javascript
 var tab = [];